-During the three months ended March 30, 2024, Lincoln Park purchased an aggregate of 1,240,000 shares of our common stock for a net purchase price of \$2.1 million under the September 2021 Purchase Agreement.
-In connection with the purchases, we issued to Lincoln Park an aggregate of 4,085 shares of our common stock as additional commitment shares in noncash transactions.
+Subsequently, from March 30, 2025 through May 9, 2025, Lincoln Park purchased an aggregate of 201,000 shares of our common stock for a net purchase price of \$0.2 million under the March 2025 Purchase Agreement.
+In connection with the purchase, we issued to Lincoln Park an aggregate of 2,250 shares of our common stock as additional commitment shares in noncash transactions.